When running without Softdevice (S110=0) the firmware is loaded at the beginning of the flash and is running alone in the CPU.

 MBR ----> MBS ----> Bootloader ----> Firmware

 The MBR is part of the Softdevice.
-It boots the CPU and jump to MBS.
-The MBR contains methods to start the Softdevice and can flash softdevice and bootloader.
+It boots the CPU and jumps to MBS.
+The MBR contains methods to start the Softdevice and can flash Softdevice and bootloader.

 |Press time||Blue LED state||Program booted|

 |Very long (>5s)||Fast blink||Stays in MBS and power STM32 in USB DFU mode|

 The bootloader, if selected, starts the STM32 in bootloader mode and initializes both BLE and Shockburst (ESB) radio.
 It can flash everything but MBR and MBS.
 It also acts as a bridge to the STM32 bootloader.

 If not selected, the bootloader jumps to the firmware.